alirezanet/Gridify/README.md

 - Supports query compilation
 - Supports collection indexes
 - Custom Operators
-- Compatible with ORMs specially Entity Framework
+- Compatible with ORMs, especially Entity Framework
 - Can be used on every collection that LINQ supports
-- Compatible with Object-mappers like AutoMapper
+- Compatible with object-mappers like AutoMapper

 ## Documentation